 Although diverse, this group of pathogens do share a number of characteristics that make certain generic practices, such as the treatment of irrigation water and the implementation of simple hygiene measures, highly effective for their management and control.
 Three factsheets are presented here explaining:

-Whilst focused on Oomycete stem and root-rot diseases, the procedures and systems described in the accompanying factsheets and videos below have broad applicability to the practice of good horticulture and generally effective disease management and avoidance.
+While focused on oomycete stem- and root-rot diseases, the procedures and systems described in the accompanying factsheets and videos below have broad applicability to the practice of good horticulture and generally effective disease management and avoidance.

 Factsheet 21/15 Testing water for plant pathogens